wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 3 parts that are as "equal" as possible.
 The best we can do is: {10, 5}, {16}, and {11, 4}.
 In this case, the program runs in 16 seconds and the parallel efficiency on 3 cores is almost 96%.
-It is not useful to use more cores, since no matter what the program cannot run faster than 16 seconds  (since we have one task that takes 16 seconds).
+It is not useful to use more cores.
+This is because the program can never run faster than 16 seconds as it include a 16-second task.

 It turns out that splitting sets of numbers into parts with sums as close to each other as possible is a difficult problem.
 We are able to do it for the small examples like above, but as soon as the number of tasks gets large, it is no longer humanly possible.
-And in fact, it is not computer-ly possible either (at least, not quickly).
+And in fact, it is not computer-ly possible either, or at least, not quickly.
 More formally, determining the best split is an NP-complete problem (see algorithm/theory textbooks/courses).
-We will encounter this kind of problem (i.e., how to allocate tasks to compute resources) again in upcoming modules.
+We will encounter this kind of problem, i.e., how to allocate tasks to compute resources, again in upcoming modules.

 ----